/

 4. BLOB Fields

-As one example, file attachments can be stored directly in legacy database within BLOB (binary large object) fields.
+As one example, file attachments can be stored directly in a legacy database within BLOB (binary large object) fields.
 In this case, attachments can only be extracted via the system’s API — a direct extraction would yield large amounts of meaningless binary data.